abccodes/cursed-times/README.md

 This means cached editions and raw NYT data are shared across all users, so repeat traffic does not keep hitting NYT directly.

-## Precompute

 `GET /api/precompute` warms the common years for the current day ahead of traffic.
-In production, this route is intended to be called by Vercel Cron and protected with `CRON_SECRET`.

-## Vercel deployment

-Set these environment variables on Vercel:

-- `NYT_ARCHIVE_API_KEY`
-- `BLOB_READ_WRITE_TOKEN`
-- `CRON_SECRET`

-`vercel.json` includes a daily cron job that warms the common editions for the current day.